1. Check your PC

-For more information about upgrading a PC that has the OneDrive desktop app for Windows installed, see Windows now comes with OneDrive.
+For more info about upgrading a PC that has the OneDrive desktop app for Windows installed, see Windows now comes with OneDrive.

 Because Windows is always being updated, it’s possible that critical updates have become available since Windows 8.1 was released.
 Windows checks for these critical updates when you finish setting up Windows 8.1 for the first time, and if it finds any, it will download them automatically.
 Downloading and installing these updates might take anywhere from a few minutes to an hour or so, depending on the updates needed.
 Your PC might also need to restart one or more times to complete the updates.

-Windows will finalise your updates and then take you to your new Windows 8.1 Start screen.
-For more information about installing Windows 8.1, see Update to Windows 8.1: FAQ.
+Windows will finalize your updates and then take you to your new Windows 8.1 Start screen.
+For more info about installing Windows 8.1, see Update to Windows 8.1: FAQ.